Your programme is made up of credits, the total differs on programme to programme.

 (b) Higher order perception

 (c) Models of attention

 (f) Executive function and frontal lobes

 The lectures, the essential and additional reading, and the associated handouts form the core factual content of the course.
-The second session each week is an interactive session in which students read a paper or extract from the current literature, and discuss its interpretation in small groups.
-The papers used in this second session are key papers from the past 10 years that have influenced thinking in the respective area of research.
-This allows the students to understand the methods used to investigate a research question, obtain an understanding of statistics in relation to data, develop skills in absorbing new information, and learn to think critically.
-Group discussion in interactive sessions will foster deep learning, and train oral scientific communication skills.
+Lectures and related video material are combined to increase diversity of materials.
+Each topic will be broken into smaller sub-sections which have topic related questions at the end, which students are asked to answer before accessing sample answers for comparison.
+2 relevant papers will need to be read by the students after key content has been taught and they are encouraged to write an essay related to one of the papers.
+They will be given guidance on essay writing in an interactive session.
+The papers used are key recent papers that have influenced thinking in the respective area of research.
+This allows the students to understand the methods used to investigate a research question, and develop skills in absorbing new information, and learn to think critically.
+Group discussion in interactive sessions will foster deep learning, and train oral scientific communication skills

 The format of resits will be determined by the Board of Examiners